 We’ve written before about the downside of the quest for perfect data.
 When you start asking your team to create customized data points every week or month, you’re taking time away from other tasks they could be doing (like actually implementing learnings from the dashboard!).

 Reading through the dashboard for your organization should not feel like preparations for the quantitative reasoning portion of the GREs.
 The ideal dashboard is one page with clear, simple charts.
 Let the data speak for itself.
 There’s no need for multiple slides with lengthy analysis.

 It is, however, a good idea to make it easy to compare this dashboard’s figures with previous months’ numbers.
 A great dashboard is all about being able to compare and contrast with the past so that you can easily identify anomalies.
 In the example above, we included data from three consecutive months for each KPI.
 That makes it easy to track progress and spot changes.

 The whole point of pulling this data regularly and presenting it in an easy-to-read format is to share it with your team!
 When you keep your dashboards siloed, you miss the opportunity to get valuable feedback from your colleagues who are doing the work every day.
 They may be able to see something in the numbers that leadership missed.

 Plus, keeping your team in the loop about the health of your organization means they’re always focused on constant improvement.
 And when your dashboard numbers are tied in with your broader strategy and initiatives, seeing those numbers shift over time feeds into employee engagement.
-Seeing their hard work actually moving the needle in the right direction for your company is a rewarding and motivating feeling.
+Watching their hard work actually move the needle in the right direction for your company is a rewarding and motivating feeling.